data-discovery-lab/flu-shot/README.md

-# Java code is used to do some basic processing when the tweets get downloaded

-# source code in R under r folder

-# Visualization: The left figures are not using proposed pre-processing technique.
+### Visualization: The left figures are not using proposed pre-processing technique.
 The right figures are.

 #### Word frequency